bamos/bamos.github.io/about.md

 I am a Computer Science undergraduate at [Virginia Tech](http://www.cs.vt.edu) intersted in mobile computing, security, and compilers, and I hope to start on my PhD in 2014.
-My research interests span across mobile computing, security, compilers.
-I hope to use mobile computing as a platform for novel security and/or compiler research.

 Find my publications on
 [Google Scholar](http://scholar.google.com/citations?user=CZwrwHAAAAAJ)
 and see